UBC-MDS/fxtracker/README.md

 '2023-01-10'

-### To visualize the trend of the profit and loss of a currency pair between the selected start date and end date.
+### To visualize the trend of the profit and loss of a currency pair between the selected start date and end date:

 If a line chart is specified in the input: